maikelpenz/dataflow-automation-infra/README.md

 - Using a web browser go to your forked repository on Github.
 On the top menu, click on `Actions`.
 You should see the github action for development run successfully from end-to-end.

-#### 6 - Prefect Cloud and AWS: testing the deployed infrastructure
+### 6 - Prefect Cloud and AWS: testing the deployed infrastructure
 As part of the _dev_ CI/CD pipeline, the last step registers a workflow named *dev_functional_workflow* to Prefect Cloud.

 - Log into Prefect Cloud, find your workflow under the *dev_dataflow_automation* project.
 Trigger a `Quick run`
-- Switch to AWS, enter AWS ECS, watch a pending task beeing created under the cluster *dev_dataflow_automation_workflows*
+- Switch to AWS, enter the *ECS* service and you will see a pending task being created under the *dev_dataflow_automation_workflows* cluster
 - The workflow should succeed.
-If that is the case, you just proved the dev environment is working :tada:
+If that is the case, you just confirmed the dev environment is working :tada:

 ![DevWorking](images/dev_working.png)

-#### 7 - Deploying to test and production
+### 7 - Deploying to test and production
 When merging your *feature branch* to *develop*, the *test* pipeline will be triggered to validate everything is working.
 When merging *develop* into *master*, the *production* pipeline will deploy the resources to production.
 This setup uses a single AWS account, creating all resources with *dev*, *test* and *prod* prefixes to differentiate the environments.